chef/chef-web-docs/chef_master/source/plugin_knife_opc.rst

 opc org show
 =====================================================
-Shows the details of an organization in your Chef server installation.
+Shows the details of an organization in your Chef Infra Server installation.

 Syntax
 -----------------------------------------------------